TESODEV-Order-Application/Microservices/README.md

 * The ```deploy_customer_service.yml```, ```deploy_order_service.yml``` and ```deploy_gateway.yml``` files manages this part of the process.
 It includes steps for building the Docker images and deploying them.

 ### 3. Deployment
-* The built Docker images are deployed to the server by sending a request to the [Deployment-Webhook](https://github.com/TESODEV-Order-Application/Deployment-Webhook).
-The deployment is fully automated, ensuring that the latest version of the microservices is always running in the production environment.
+* The deployment is fully automated, the built Docker images are deployed to the server by sending a request to the [Deployment-Webhook](https://github.com/TESODEV-Order-Application/Deployment-Webhook) that listens on port 5000 for re-deploying the services.